alexluecke/movie-theatre-fun/README.md

 # Running the code:

-Initialize dependencies by running `bower install`.
+Initialize dependencies by running `npm install` and `bower install`.

 **Serving the code**

 If you have [node.js](https://nodejs.org/en/) installed, run `node static_server.js` and then visit [http://localhost:8888](http://localhost:8888) in your browser.
 If node.js is not installed, configure a server of choice to target the project.

+# Testing

+Install Karma `sudo npm install -g karma-cli`.
+Run `karma start` and connect to the service by visitingthe supplied address in a browser.
+Once connected to the server, use `karma run` in another terminal to run the tests.

 ----